 Anti-slavery and human trafficking statement

-We at Dornan Engineering Services Limited (“DESL”) condemn slavery and human trafficking, and are committed to ensuring that all people are treated with dignity and respect when we are competing for and running projects and activities wherever we work.
+We at Dornan’s are committed to improving our practices to combat slavery and human trafficking.
+Dornan Engineering Services Limited (“DESL”) will continue its efforts to ensure all people are treated with dignity and respect when we are competing for and running projects and activities wherever we work.

 The company and structure